TIY-Austin-Front-End-Engineering/notes-fall-2016/day-09/README.md

 		- + is an "overloaded" operator, which means it can do more than one thing.
 	- boolean operators
 		- comparative operators : `>` `<` `>=` `<=` `===` `!==`
-		- `||` - is ANYTHING in the list true?
-			- or, the first true thing OR the last false thing
-		- `&&` - is EVERYTHING in the list true?
-		 	- and, the last true thing OR the first false thing
-			- these ones are weird, bc they don't return a particular type
 		- type coercion - coercing or making a type change types
 			- we can coerce into ANY of the 3 basic primitive types (number, boolean, string)
 			- `Number(something)` coerces `something` to a number